All About Chandni Chowk Redevelopment Project

-After hitting multiple roadblocks, the Delhi government’s Chandni Chowk Redevelopment Project is all set to take off as Chief Minister Arvind Kejriwal will lay the foundation stone on December 7.
-The idea is to create India's first all-pedestrian street market by June 2019 and revamp the old heritage character of the area.
+After hitting multiple roadblocks, the Delhi government’s Chandni Chowk Redevelopment Project is all set to take off as Chief Minister Arvind Kejriwal has laid the foundation stone on December 7.
+The idea is to create India's first all-pedestrian street market by March 2020 and revamp the old heritage character of the area.

 Known to the world as a shopping centre with a historical background, Chandni Chowk has been in headlines in the recent past owing to illegal constructions, encroachment and traffic congestion.
 Despite the several attempts made to salvage the situation, little change is visible.